 When War Comes to Your Neighbourhood

 For many years Frontline Fellowship has taken the Gospel to the war zones.
-On Sunday 25th July 1993 the war came to us.
-Our Mission headquarters were a few metres from St. James on the same road.
+On Sunday, 25th July 1993, the war came to us.
+Our Mission headquarters was a few metres from St. James on the same road.
 Several of our workers were members and both my father and my brother were converted at St. James.